kstenschke/tictac-track/README.md

 #### Usage examples:

 `r`       - Resume latest entry (has to be not running anymore).

+`r c=foo` - Resume latest entry, append/add "foo" to/as comment.

 `r 1`     - Resume entry with ID 1.
 Stops running entry, if any.

+`r 1 foo` - Resume entry with ID 1, append/add "foo" to/as comment.
+Stop running entry, if any.

 `r 2`     - Resume entry with ID 2.
 Stops running entry, if any.

 `r -1`    - Resume entry 1 place before latest entry.
 Stops running entry, if any.

 `r -2`    - Resume entry 2 places before latest entry.
 Stops running entry, if any.

 ### Command: day (d) - Add all-day entry